Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

-If the relative harmonic phase is known in advance, the RABBIT beating phase records the difference between the phase of the two-photon transition matrix elements~\cite{Dahlstrom2012} (see Eq.~\ref{eq:atomic_phase} and Methods).
-For transitions in the bulk of solids, the matrix element between the Bloch state of band $m$ and that of band $n$ at the crystal momentum $\mathbf{k}$ can be written in the length gauge in terms of the position operator,
+Next we illustrate the case where the relative harmonic phase is known in advance and one is interested in extracting the phase information of interband transitions~\cite{Dahlstrom2012}.
+The matrix element between the Bloch state of band $m$ and that of band $n$ at the crystal momentum $\mathbf{k}$ can be written in terms of the position operator,